wultra/wultra-docs/docs/tutorials/Measuring-PIN-and-Password-Strength/Readme.md

 pod 'WultraPassphraseMeter/Dictionary_en' # for english dictionary
 ```

-_For more detailed instructions on how to install the library follow [the installation guide inside the project documentation](https://github.com/wultra/passphrase-meter/blob/develop/docs/Platform-iOS.md#installation)._
+_Note: For more detailed instructions on how to install the library, follow [the installation guide in the project documentation](https://github.com/wultra/passphrase-meter/blob/develop/docs/Platform-iOS.md#installation)._
 {% endcodetab %}
 {% endcodetabs %}

-### Testing the password strength
+### Testing the Password Strength

-In order to test the password strength, use following code:
+In order to test the password strength, use the following code:

 {% codetabs %}
 {% codetab Kotlin %}
 ```kotlin
 import com.wultra.android.passphrasemeter.*
 import com.wultra.android.passphrasemeter.exceptions.*